Saga's Automated Assistant

 Whether you’re buying from a dealer or a private seller, here are some tips to help you in the process of buying a used car:

 Always test drive the car to make sure everything is in good working order.
-Pay particular attention to the engine, the clutch, the gears, the brakes and the suspension.
+A test drive helps you understand how the vehicle performs.
+Listen for unusual noises and check how the brakes, steering, clutch, and suspension feel.

 And remember, you need to make sure you’re insured to drive the car before you take it for a test drive.